dineshpatilcloud/courses/python-intro.md

 ## What Will You Learn?

 Our workshop spans 5-6 Months, covering everything from the fundamentals to advanced topics, ensuring you acquire a holistic understanding of Python in the context of system administration and overview of web development.
+We will providing Hands-on sessions and real-world scenarios for practical understanding.

 ## Overview